paulscherrerinstitute/detector_integration_api/README.md

 The Python client is part of the **detector\_integration\_api** module, and its class is **DetectorIntegrationClient**.

+**Warning**: This procedure might not work on your deployment Consult the example in your deployment README.

 We will start by showing the normal workflow to start an acquisition:
 ```python
 from detector_integration_api import DetectorIntegrationClient